DrugLib.com — Drug Information Portal

 A specific treatment for extravasation reactions is unknown at this time.
 Given the possibility of extravasation, it is advisable to closely monitor the infusion site for possible infiltration during drug administration.

-Alopecia was observed in almost all (87%) of the patients.
+Other Clinical Events: Alopecia was observed in almost all (87%) of the patients.
 Transient skin changes due to paclitaxel-related hypersensitivity reactions have been observed, but no other skin toxicities were significantly associated with paclitaxel administration.
 Nail changes (changes in pigmentation or discoloration of nail bed) were uncommon (2%).
 Edema was reported in 21% of all patients (17% of those without baseline edema); only 1% had severe edema and none of these patients required treatment discontinuation.
 Edema was most commonly focal and disease-related.
-Edema was observed in 5% of all courses of patients with normal baseline and did not increase with time on study.
+Edema was observed in 5% of all courses for patients with normal baseline and did not increase with time on study.

 Reports of asthenia and malaise have been received as part of the continuing surveillance of paclitaxel safety.
 In the Phase 3 trial of paclitaxel 135 mg/m2 over 24 hours in combination with cisplatin as first-line therapy of ovarian cancer, asthenia was reported in 17% of the patients, significantly greater than the 10% incidence observed in the control arm of cyclophosphamide/cisplatin.

-Upon inhalation, dyspnea, chest pain, burning eyes, sore throat, and nausea have been reported.
+Accidental Exposure: Upon inhalation, dyspnea, chest pain, burning eyes, sore throat, and nausea have been reported.
+Following topical exposure, events have included tingling, burning, and redness.

 REPORTS OF SUSPECTED PACLITAXEL SIDE EFFECTS / ADVERSE REACTIONS